‘Bold And The Beautiful’ Spoilers For 2 Weeks: Steffy & Billy’s Horrible Secret, Wyatt & Katie’s Hot Hookup

 — Bold & The Beautiful (@BandB_CBS) November 9, 2017

 Liam will continue to think about his argument with Steffy.
 Bold and the Beautiful spoilers state that Liam concludes that he didn’t handle things well with Steffy.
 Liam wants to take responsibility for everything and prove to his wife that he can be loyal.
 There’s only one problem, he tries to call his wife, and she won’t answer.
-Of course, the B&B viewers know why she isn’t picking up the phone –she’s busy with her father-in law, Bill.
+Of course, B&B viewers know why she isn’t picking up the phone — she’s busy with her father-in law, Bill.

 Bold and the Beautiful spoilers tease that Coco will offer Sally some advice.
 She will tell her that things aren’t as bad as she thinks.
 Coco feels confident that Sally will get a new building soon.
 Plus, the explosion allowed her to tell Liam how she felt about him.
 Coco believes that Steffy will leave Liam when she finds out about the kiss.
 Sally has her doubts that Liam and Steffy would break up over a silly kiss.